ScooloV/bbpedia/docs/dungeon_bowl/the_rules_of_dungeon_bowl.md

 apply.

-- player performing a Block action cannot move or after, and Prone players cannot stand up and ■:rm a Block action.
+- player performing a Block action cannot move or after, and Prone players cannot stand up and :rm a Block action.
 However, if the target of the action is 'pushed back' into another square, the ayer that made the action may 'follow-up' into the uare vacated, carried forward by the momentum of attack.